Andy Gill Andy Gill

 It offers something too many young people are missing:

-A consistent, trusted adult who listens, supports, and walks alongside them.
+consistent, trusted adult who listens, supports, and walks alongside them.

 This isn’t about replacing teachers.